doobah/icepack/README.md

 - The number of objects [int]
 - For each reference-type object, include some metadata used to pre-instantiate the object:
   - The object's type ID [uint]
-  - If the object is a basic type:
+  - If the object is an immutable type:
     - The value of the object [?]
   - If the object is an array, list, hashset, or dictionary:
     - Length [uint]